'Guardians of the Galaxy' Director James Gunn Just Seriously Pissed Off DC Fans

 — James Gunn (@JamesGunn) May 6, 2018

 So the director has proven he’s not shy when it comes to stirring up emotions on Twitter, but things took a nasty turn when Gunn good-naturedly entertained a TMZ reporter’s comic book-themed game of “Would You Rather” as Gunn was heading home from the Los Angeles International Airport.
-After quizzing Gun on some Marvel storylines affected by Infinity War, TMZ then asked Gunn which DC character he’d like to poach.
+After quizzing Gunn on some Marvel storylines affected by Infinity War, TMZ then asked Gunn which DC character he’d like to poach.
 Gunn quickly answered Batman, saying he’d love to incorporate that character into the Marvel universe.

-Of course, because Gunn is known for breaking hearts with his plot twists — he revealed that Groot did, in fact, die at the end of Guardians of the Galaxy and that the Groot we saw in Infinity War is actually Groot’s son — TMZ then asked in Gunn would be willing to kill off Batman given the chance.
+Of course, because Gunn is known for breaking hearts with his plot twists — he revealed that Groot did, in fact, die at the end of Guardians of the Galaxy and that the Groot we saw in Infinity War is actually Groot’s son.
+TMZ then asked in Gunn would be willing to kill off Batman given the chance.

 “I could kill Batman,” Gunn told TMZ.

 He then joked that maybe Batman would die from a pretty average cause, like getting thrown off a roof.
-Obviously, the whole conversation was just a fun hypothetical but that didn’t stop DC fans from torching Gunn on Instagram for his comments but Gunn was having none of it.
+Obviously, the whole conversation was just a fun hypothetical, but that didn’t stop DC fans from torching Gunn on Instagram for his comments; but Gunn was having none of it.

-I was stopped by TMZ at the airport & the guy asked me if I’d kill Batman if he was in GotG.
-I said “Sure.”
-“How?”
-“I don’t know, maybe throwing him off a roof.”
-So now these are the kinds of DMs I’m getting on IG.
-Calm down, guys.
-I’m not really going to kill Batman, I promise. pic.twitter.com/dcQxocya7I

 As committed to defending their superheroes as comic book fans are, it seems Gunn was only joking and there’s no real threat of Batman biting the bullet anytime soon.
 Plus, with Gunn busy planning Guardians of the Galaxy 3, he won’t have time to imagine all of the possible ways Batman might meet a gruesome end.
-Looks like Bruce Wayne is safe.
-For now.